Kosuke Hagino: Background and personal

 Kosuke Hagino was born in Tochigi, Tochigi, Japan on 15 August 1994.

-He married the singer miwa in 2019 fall and the couple has been expecting a child; its birth expected some time in 2019 winter.
+He married the singer Miwa in 2019 fall and the couple has been expecting a child; its birth expected some time in 2019 winter.
+They divorced in March 2024.

 Career

 Beginnings: 2012 Olympic Games

 Hagino made his international breakthrough at the 2012 Olympics held in London.
 He qualified First in the 400 m individual medley heats with a new Asian record of 4:10.01, and would go on to win his first international medal with a bronze in the event and again lower his Asian record to a 4:08.94.